7 Handy Technology Tools for Millennial Freelancers to Build a Successful Career

 All this talk about having a strong digital presence and eliminating the risk of going offline even for a second leads us to our next crucial point – social media management.
 Nowadays, everyone and their dogs have a social media account, and many people have an account on more than just Facebook or Instagram.
 This includes companies and individuals that could be your new clients, provided that you build and optimize your social media presence.
 That, managing your social media accounts manually is not only a chore, but it’s also impossible when you already have too much work on your hands.

 So naturally you need a handy tool to automate social media management, and you need to keep an eye on your social media analytics at the same time.
 To schedule all of your posts and manage your social media presence, you can use a comprehensive tool like Hootsuite, while the tool Buffer will allow you to manage all of your accounts on a centralized platform to ensure ease of use and efficiency.
-As for tracking your social media marketing analytics and creating comprehensive reports quickly, use a feature-rich tool like Reportz to organize all of your marketing data in one place quickly.

 6. Take customer relationship management forward